 3. Working off this image, they expertly installed the UEFI rootkit on the system via a patch tool that added a malicious UEFI code to write it back to the SPI flash memory.
 Multiple techniques were used such as bypassing the write protections on the SPI flash memory.
 This tool played off the unprotected platform that had write operations allowed.

 How to protect yourself?

+The UEFI rootkit uncovered is one of its kind.
 A full list of Indicators of Compromise (IOCs) and samples can be found on GitHub.

 ESET is the only major provider of endpoint security solutions to offer a dedicated layer of protection, “ESET UEFI Scanner,” designed to detect malicious components in a PC’s firmware.
 The UEFI Scanner is included in all of ESET’s latest consumer and business Windows products.